Student Immigration Advice Service

 Visiting the Schengen Area

-You may want to visit other European countries whilst studying on a Tier 4 visa at Regent’s University London but you will likely need a visa in order to do so.
+You might need a visa to visit other European countries while studying at Regent's.
 The Schengen area covers 26 countries and you can get one visa to visit them all.
+Before planning your travel, please familiarise yourself with the current Government travel advice and Coronavirus restrictions.

 The Schengen Visa gives non-EU/EEA nationals the ability to visit multiple countries in the Schengen area for a maximum of 90 days in a 180 day period (short-stay visa) or transit through the area (airport transit visa).
-It’s a great opportunity for Tier 4 students to travel to other European countries while you’re in the UK.
+It’s a great opportunity to travel to other European countries while you’re in the UK.

 Which countries does a Schengen Visa cover?